Welcome to reallymoving’s second guide to saving.

 You’ll make space, gain some cash and you can feel good knowing that your removals costs when you finally move into that new home will be cheaper – there’ll be less to move!

 If you’ve been saving for a while and you’ve made all the big changes (switching suppliers, buying cheaper alternatives, cutting down on the nights out and the holidays) at the beginning, as time goes on you can feel like you’re not making much headway.
-If you’ve settled into a regular saving habit, you’re doing a great job.
+But remember - if you’ve settled into a regular saving habit, you’re doing a great job.

 It’s now about sticking to it consistently without losing focus.
 Which is a hard job too.